 Athletes and Coaches

 To determine point scores using Swimming Australia’s quick Online MCPS Calculators click here.

 To download the MCPS Events Results Calculators click here.

-The Australian Paralympic Committee (APC) is the peak national body responsible for Australia's elite athletes with a disability.
-The APC is responsible for Paralympic classification (Classes 1-14), Talent Identification and Paralympic Education Programs.
-For Vision Impairment Classification, please contact APC.
+Paralympics Australia is the peak national body responsible for Australia's elite athletes with a disability.
+They are responsible for Paralympic classification (Classes 1-14), Talent Identification and Paralympic Education Programs.
+For Vision Impairment Classification, please contact them directly.

 Deaf Sports Australia http://www.deafsports.org.au/ (03) 9473 1191

 Deaf Sports Australia (DSA) is the peak body for deaf sport in Australia.
 DSA manage deaf specific competitions, promote the participation of people with a hearing impairment in sport and manage eligibility for hearing impaired classification (Class 15).

 VICSRAPID is a statewide, non-profit, community-based organisation formed to enance the lifestyle of people with disabilities through opportunities in community sport and recreation.
 VICSRAPID manages the classification eligibility process for athletes with an intellectual disability (Class 14) in Victoria.
 Click here for AUSRAPID Eligibility Requirements – Fact Sheet

 Special Olympics provide participation and competitive sporting opportunities for people with an intellectual disability across Australia.
 The flow chart below will help you determine the best path, as a swimmer with an intellectual disability.
 The database below, is an updated list of Clubs in Special Olympic regions that can cater for swimmers with an intellectual disability.